CCSI-Toolset/FOQUS/docs/source/chapt_install/install_foqus.rst

 .. note::
    In previous releases we instructed you to download the FOQUS code and install it in place.
 As of version 1.5.0, this is no longer required.
-The below ``pip install`` method is now the prefferd method to install FOQUS.
+The below ``pip install`` method is now the preferred method to install FOQUS.

 To install FOQUS, open the Anaconda prompt (or appropriate terminal or shell depending on operating system and choice of Python), and run the following commands::